 8. Are your processes compliant with the Fair Credit Reporting Act (FCRA)?

 Yes.
 Employers Choice Screening is a founding member of the National Association for Professional Background Screeners (NAPBS).
-We adhere to all guidelines set forth by the Fair Credit Reporting Act (FCRA), federal and state laws.
+We adhere to all guidelines set forth by the Fair Credit Reporting Act (FCRA), federal, and state laws.

 9. How do you ensure confidential information is secure?

-10. What is Negligent Hiring?
+10. What is negligent hiring?

-Negligent hiring refers to a cause of action that arises from an employer’s obligation not to hire an applicant that they knew or should have known was likely to undertake conduct against other individuals or otherwise subject employees or third parties to actions which can create legal liability.
+Negligent hiring refers to a cause of action that arises from an employer’s obligation to not hire an applicant that they knew or should have known was likely to undertake conduct against other individuals or otherwise subject employees or third parties to actions that can create legal liability.
 Through negligent hiring lawsuits, many employers have been found liable for their failure to conduct appropriate due diligence through a pre-employment background investigation.
 Negligent hiring and retention lawsuits have cost many companies millions of dollars in damages.
 Conducting background checks prior to hiring employees will help to protect your organization from the potential of civil litigation.

-Aside from California, there are 11 additional states that limit the reporting of a conviction to seven years from the date of disposition, end of parole or release from prison.
+Aside from California, there are 11 additional states that limit the reporting of a conviction to seven years from the date of disposition, end of parole, or release from prison.
 The states listed and income exceptions are as follows:

-Colorado – $75,000.00 (income exception), Kansas, Maryland, Massachusetts, Montana, Nevada, New Hampshire, New Mexico, New York – $25,000.00 (income exception), Texas – $75,000.00 (income exception), Washington – $20,000.00 (income exception).
+Colorado – $75,000.00 (income exception), Kansas, Maryland, Massachusetts, Montana, Nevada, New Hampshire, New Mexico, New York – $25,000.00 (income exception), Texas – $75,000.00 (income exception), and Washington – $20,000.00 (income exception).